Code-Institute-Submissions/ci_milestone2/README.md

 Nutritional value:

 - [x] Enter ingredient list with expected values and perform search pressing enter.
+It was working as expected however had to remove this feature.
+Explanation in the Bugs & Fixes section.
 - [x] Enter ingredient list with expected values and perform search pressing search button.
 - [x] Enter ingredient list missing one of the required search term (either missing the unit or measure).
 Expect to see the error message mentioned above in the [Existing Features](#error-handling-nutritional-value) section.